manojry/kisaanCenter/Documents/Features/Owner_Enterprise_Journey.md

-# KisaanCenter Owner & Superadmin Journey (Enterprise)
+# Owner & Superadmin Enterprise Journey

+## Complete Enterprise Workflow Documentation

+This document covers the complete enterprise workflow for shop owners working within the superadmin-managed system, including all edge cases and technical scenarios.

 ## 1. Superadmin Setup & Enterprise Management
 A superadmin registers on KisaanCenter and gains access to enterprise-level controls.
 The superadmin can: